-Having a job and an income are key to integrating into their new communities – but what will hiring refugees do for businesses?
-While many companies may be reluctant to employ refugees, a groundbreaking international study shows that welcoming and empowering refugees to succeed in the workforce can lead to major economic growth.
+Having a job and an income is key to integrating into their new communities – but what will hiring refugees do for businesses?
+While many companies may be reluctant to employ refugees, a groundbreaking international study shows that welcoming and empowering refugees to succeed in the workforce can lead to significant economic growth.
 Keep reading to discover 8 reasons you should seek out and employ refugees – politics aside.

 1. THEY FILL GAPS IN THE LABOR MARKET

 Let’s face it – it’s tough to find candidates right now.
 With the national unemployment rate of 4.3%, there simply aren’t enough workers to get the job done.
 Refugees can fill these shortages, often taking on undesirable jobs that are dirty, difficult, dangerous, and dull.
 With minimum training, advice, and support, most refugees can find work in the United States, where entry-level jobs with few skill requirements are abundant.

 2. THEY'RE GOOD FOR BUSINESS

 While recruiting refugees may involve additional costs initially, there is no doubt the investment is right for your company.
 A 2016 report from The Tent Foundation and OPEN found that investing one Euro (or $1.19 US dollars) in welcoming refugees can yield nearly two (or $2.39 US dollars) in economic benefits within five years.